sjmd/orientation/content/apply-topically/a-topic-per-day.md

 **Within each of the main course Modules there are 7 topics.
 If you feel so inclined, you can pop in once a day, complete the topic of that day, then pop out.**

 This will help you stay engaged, keep absorbing, and give you time to digest big ideas.

-It will also stagger things nicely for your participation in the Community, something we haven't really talked about yet.
-So let's talk about that.